rrrene/inchjs/README.md

 ### The Grade System

-Inch assigns grades to each class, module, constant or method in a codebase, based on how complete the docs are.
+Inch assigns grades to each class, module, constant or function in a codebase, based on how complete the docs are.

 The grades are: